AhmedHeshamC/Go_ERP/taskesprod1.md

   - Confirm tests execute (pass/fail is ok, build failures are not)
   - _Requirements: 9.1, 9.2, 9.3_

+Note: Build verification successful.
+Tests can be executed (though many have errors, they run without build failures).

 ---

 ## Phase 2: High Priority Security & Testing (Week 2)